AbdullahiAuwalu/CRAI-bootcamp-final-project/README.md

-This is CRAI Bootcamp Web design track group project.
+This is Abdullahi Auwalu CRAI Bootcamp-Web design track final project.
-Members of the Group:
-1. Abdullahi Auwalu
-2. Abdulrazak sa'id
-3.
+The project has two html files (with a form), one js file and css file as required.